-If you are using Microsoft Security Essentials, you will be glad to know that Windows 10 comes with Windows Defender, which provides, the same experience and protection level.
+If you are using Microsoft Security Essentials, you will know that Windows 10 comes with Windows Defender, which provides the same experience and protection level.
 So as the last step, uninstall it and continue with the upgrade.

-In case you have any other antivirus, I am sure either you will be prompted to disable it or uninstall it.
+If you have any other antivirus, I am sure you will be prompted to disable it or uninstall it.
 You can install it again once the process is complete.

 2] During Windows 10 Upgrade